Beti2009/Python_learn/README.md

 # Python_learn

 This the first git. repo for python

-- created by Betty
+- Writer - created by Betty